nefenit/sort/README.md

 Does not change order of elements with the same value.
 Any sorting algorithm can be made stable.
 Stability can be achieved by taking index of elements into consideration.
-This change can be acheved with little impact on efficency and some extra space, most likely Θ(n).
+This change can be acheved with little impact on efficency and some extra space, most likely &#1012;(n).

 # In-place
 Algorithm uses constant extra space a.k.a O(1).